Do Go On - 127 - Escape From Colditz Castle

 Yeah.

-And they're talking in German or whatever and just watching it, I'm sweating bullets.
+and just watching it, I'm sweating bullets going,

-Come on, holy shit.
+holy shit.

-And then they just stamp Pomp on.
+And then they just stamp.

 Yeah.

-Chapter three.
+Chapter 3.

 Oh, there's going to be some boning.

-Yeah, squeaky mattress.
+Yeah, squeaky mattress

 There's only one way out of this place

-Boning my way yeah
+Boning my way out

-Quick everyone fuck your guard
+Quick everyone

 Distract them with sex